 This chapter in Future of Utilities – Utilities of the Future explores the nature of the customer-grid interface from the point of view of the customer.
 Customers are reconsidering the compromises they make given their new options for distributed energy services.
 This chapter exposes the underlying nature of the transactions happening at the customer/grid interface.
 The chapter uses analogies from the commerce and finance world to describe the currency-like features of electricity, and proposes ways of integrating new transactions into a future “fractal” grid.

 Even the most well-intentioned energy policies will not meet their desired goals if they aren’t designed and implemented correctly.
 A handful of design principles, when properly applied, make for highly effective policies.
 This paper, an update from the original “Policies That Work” report, describes how to determine the right goals, choose the right policy approaches, and design and implement the specific policies to meet these goals.

 Negotiations by the world leaders at the COP21 summit should be guided by California’s experience.
-California’s climate efforts stem largely from its goal to reduce greenhouse gas emissions to 1990 levels by 2020, and then decrease emissions 80 percent below 1990 levels by 2050.
 This paper describes how performance standards and carbon pricing mechanisms have helped the state reduce emissions and increase renewable energy while creating economic growth, putting the state well on its way to achieving its emissions goals.